w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-nested-clauses.md

 type: foundational
 ---

-Sentences do not include nested causes.
+Sentences do not include nested clauses.